How to Reduce Stress

 Be mindful

 Every thought has a corresponding physiological response.
-Positive thoughts = less stress.
+Positive thoughts may equal less stress.
+It is important to be curious and explore your way of reacting and thinking about everyday situations.

 Exercise